Data analysis can help EDs deal with a higher incidence of behavioral health emergencies.

-The Joint Commission has outlined primary standards for restraint and seclusion of patients.
+The Joint Commission has outlined the 2021 primary standards for restraint and seclusion of patients.
 These standards, which align with the American Psychiatric Nurses Association (APNA)’s “Seclusion & Restraint Standards of Practice,” were designed to help guide future research, practice, and policy.
 According to APNA standards, restraints “must not be used for coercion, punishment, discipline, or staff convenience.”

 Not only is it an ethical obligation to respect patient rights, but improper restraint use can lead to sanctions from state health departments and The Joint Commission.
 Restraint and seclusion should be:

 - Clinically justified

 - Implemented safely and lawfully, adhering to written hospital guidelines